PeterStaev/nativescript-folding-list-view/README.md

 * **invalidateChachedDetailData(index: number)**
 Invalidates the cahced detail data for the given index.
 This will cause the `detailDataLoader` to be called when the cell at the given indexed is shown or the list is refreshed.

+* **resetExpandedStates()**
+Resets expanded states for all cells in the list view.
+Useful when you are reloading the list with completely different data so all cells can start in folded state.

 ## Usage
 You need to add `xmlns:flv="nativescript-folding-list-view"` to your page tag, and then simply use `<flv:FoldingListView/>` in order to add the widget to your page.
 Use `<flv:FoldingListView.foregroundItemTemplate/>` to specify the template for folded cells and `<flv:FoldingListView.containerItemTemplate/>` to specify the template for unfolded cells: